ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 Key Concepts: The following items are key components of building an IAM access policy for your Cloud Object Storage resources.

 **Subject**: The subject of an access policy can be an individual user, an access group, a Service ID, or a Trusted Profile.
-See here for more information on the types of subjects you can apply to a policy.
+See [What are IAM policies and who can assign them?](docs/account?topic=account-iamusermanpol) for more information on the types of subjects you can apply to a policy.

 **Service**: The service is the IBM Cloud Service that contains the resource you are trying to assign access to.
 For assigning access to individual objects use the Cloud Object Storage service.